Zaoldyeckk/High-Level-Synthesis-Flow-on-Zynq-using-Vivado-HLS/Lab1.md

 You can observe the progress in the Vivado HLS Console window.
 It goes through several phases:

 * Exporting RTL as an IP in the IP-XACT format
-* RTL evaluation, since we selected Evaluate option
+* RTL evaluation, since we selected Evaluate option 1.Goes through Synthesis 2.Goes through Placement and Routing
-** Goes through Synthesis
-** Goes through Placement and Routing
     <p align="center">
     <img src ="./images/lab1/Figure30.png" width="60%" height="80%"/>
     </p>